- Blog Series

 When it comes to roofing, moisture is the enemy!
 In fact, the main purpose of a roof is to keep water that’s on the outside from entering into your home.

 Roofing underlayment provides an extra layer of protection.
 It is installed over the roof deck but under the shingles.
-In the past, asphalt saturated felt (roofing felt paper or tar paper) “was the most common underlayment choice, and it is still used by many roofers today as a good, durable paper option.
+In the past, asphalt saturated felt (roofing felt paper or tar paper) “was the most common underlayment choice,” and it is still used by many roofers today as a good, durable paper option.
 However, synthetic materials continue to increase in popularity due to their durability and moisture-resisting properties.
 Rubberized asphalt is also being used, although it is more expensive.
 That’s because it contains higher percentages of asphalt and rubber polymers, which make it waterproof.

 The outer covering is the part of the roof that you see when you look at your home from the outside.
 Asphalt shingles are the most common outer covering for roofs, and they come in a huge variety of types, styles, sizes, and colors.
 You can change the look of your home drastically by changing your shingles.
 Other common outer coverings are clay tiles, concrete tiles, and metal roofs.